rubyaustralia/ruby_au/app/documents/constitution.markdown

 2. A person ceases to be a committee member if they-
     1. ceases to be a member of the Association; or
-    2. fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 64; or
+    2. otherwise ceases to be a committee member by operation of section 78 of the Act.

-    3. otherwise ceases to be a committee member by operation of section 78 of the Act.
+3. The committee may remove a committee member who fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence (under rule 64).

 > ##### Note
 >